calbertan/Flame/README.md

 <h3>Team members:</h3>
+Bowei Pan - Implementation of main UI <br>
-Borui Li - Implementation of main UI
+Borui Li - Implementataion of Mock UI, helps Bowei Pan with UI implementation on fragments <br>
-Bowei Pan - Implementataion of Mock UI, helps with UI implementation on fragments Christopher Tan - In charge of controller and manages project webpage/github Wenxiang He - In charge of handling the database
+Christopher Tan - In charge of controller and manages project webpage/github <br>
+Wenxiang He - In charge of handling the database <br>

 <h3>APK:</h3>